azaharafernandezguizan/myPlannedTasks/index.md

 2. Impart the teen programmers session in El Entrego and Sotrondio --> **Done, few assistants but they were really impressed!** I will continue thinking on how to improve the initiative.

-2. Start a mini personal project on Vue.js.
+2. Start a mini personal project on Vue.js --> **postponed**

-3. Go to BilboStack and desvirtualize many people!!!!:-)
+3. Go to BilboStack and desvirtualize many people!!!!:-) --> **In progress**

+4. Work on WTMAsturias --> **In progress**

 ## February 2018

-1. Complete the course Python.
+1. Make a bot for Afaya publications.

-2. Complete the mini personal project on Vue.js and publish it on Github.
+2. Create mini personal project on Vue.js and publish it on Github.

 3. Develop the same mini project on Aurelia.js and publish it on Github, and try to write a post comparing both frameworks.

-4. Plan to create a bot with Python.
+4. Continue working on WTMAsturias

+5. Collaborate with AsturiasHacking in a session about people reorienting their professional careers to technology

 ## March 2018
 ## April 2018